UPPS 02.02.06 - Research Cash Advances

 PROCEDURES FOR REQUESTING AND RECONCILING CASH ADVANCES

-A PI must complete a Research Advance Request Form AP-5 according to instructions and submit the completed form to the AVPR with appropriate signatures.
-If the PI is the departmental chair or dean, approval from a supervisor at least one-level higher is required.
+A PI must submit an electronic Research Cash Advance Request according to the Research Cash Advance Request Instructions.
+If the PI is a department chair and director or dean, approval from a supervisor at least one level higher is required.

-If the research advance is funded by a grant, in part or in whole, the request will be routed to the Office of Sponsored Programs (OSP) for allowable cost verification prior to approval by the AVPR.
+If the research cash advance is funded by a grant, in part or in whole, the request will be routed to the Post-Award Support Services for allowable cost verification prior to approval by the AVPR.

-Upon approval from the AVPR, the completed request form will be submitted to Accounts Payable to process the payment.
+Upon approval from the AVPR, the completed request form will route to Accounts Payable to process the payment.

-Accounts Payable will process an encumbrance against the account from which the advance will be charged upon reconciliation.
+Accounts Payable will process an encumbrance against the account from which the research cash advance will be charged upon reconciliation.
 The funds will be issued according to the date on the research cash advance request.

-Funding must be available for any research advance to be awarded.
-Funding of advances is considered to be made from university funds and not sponsors funds even though the encumbrance is made on a sponsored program account.
-Expenditures made from advances are not considered the sponsor’s responsibility until the reconciliation is complete and the reconciling transaction is recorded.
+Funding must be available for any research cash advance to be awarded.
+Funding of research cash advances is considered to be made from Texas State funds and not the sponsor’s funds even though the encumbrance is made on a sponsored program account.
+Expenditures made from research cash advances are not considered the sponsor’s responsibility until the reconciliation is complete and the reconciling transaction is recorded.

-Within 30 days of completion of the project period as defined on the approved Research Advance Request Form, the PI will complete a Research Advance Reconciliation Form AP-6 according to the instructions and submit to the Office of AVPR with receipts or other acceptable supporting documentation to account for the research cash advance funds must be attached.
+Within 30 days of completion of the project period (see Section 02.06) as defined in the approved research cash advance request, the PI will complete an electronic Research Cash Advance Reconciliation according to the Research Cash Advance Reconciliation Instructions.
+It will then electronically route for approvals.
+The receipts or other acceptable supporting documentation to account for the research cash advance funds must be attached.

-The PI will repay any unsubstantiated advance funds to Texas State University.
-Repayment will be made at the Student Business Services Office and is required prior to submission of the Research Advance Reconciliation Form.
-The PI will provide a departmental deposit receipt as a part of the documentation to support the electronic reconciliation.
+The PI will repay any unsubstantiated research cash advance funds to Texas State.
+Repayment will be made at the Student Business Services Office and is required prior to submission of the Research Cash Advance Reconciliation.
+The PI should request and provide a cashier’s deposit receipt as a part of the documentation to support the electronic reconciliation.

 If the reconciliation is related to a grant, Post-Award Support Services will approve the expenditures as allowable and in compliance with federal, state, local, or grantor guidelines, policies, and procedures.
-The PI should provide supporting documentation to address any and all extraordinary expenditures which in normal routine business would not be payable, but is allowable in a research capacity.
+The PI must provide supporting documentation to address any and all extraordinary expenditures which in normal routine business would not be payable, but are allowable in a research capacity.

-Accounts Payable and Travel will audit the expenditures in accordance with university policies and procedures.
+Accounts Payable will review the expenditures in accordance with Texas State policies and procedures.
 Accounts Payable will clear the research cash advance funds and record the expenses.